henryw374/tiado-cljs2/README.md

 # ready-made Shadow-cljs and Kaocha-Cljs2 setup

-Managing multiple Clojurescript builds, either apps, libraries or both can be tricky if each one has its own config.
-There may well need to be differences across builds, but in many cases the actual differences will be small, but buried amongst other boilerplate and hard to see.
-Additionally as tools, libraries and preferences change over time, each requires individual effort to update.
+Managing multiple Clojurescript builds (whether apps or libraries) can be tricky if each one has its own config.
+There may well need to be differences across builds, but it may be that the actual differences are small, but buried amongst other boilerplate and hard to see.
+Additionally as tools, libraries and preferences change over time, each build requires individual effort to update.

 Shadow-cljs and Kaocha-Cljs2 are currently my preferred tools for Clojurescript web development.
 This project uses those and just adds a bit of glue to make a portable build/test/deploy setup for easy setup and maintenance.
 This gets more useful the more builds under management.

 Both Shadow-cljs and kaocha offer comprehensive CLI tools.
 Personally I rarely want that flexibility at the command line when using them.
-A REPL is fine when developing, and using Clojure tools.deps I can execute required build/test functions at CI stage.
+I prefer to use a REPL at development time, and using Clojure tools.deps `-X` I can execute required build/test functions at CI stage.
 As a result of that, this setup uses no `shadow-cljs.edn` file or Kaocha `tests.edn` file: all config is done in Clojure code.
-This is hany for portability, but also for dynamic changes.
-For example, Kaocha-cljs requires that a port number is referred to from 3 separate places.
-If that port needs settting, with code rather than config files, it is just done in one place.
+Note that this is not a hack: as well as a CLI these tools have a Clojure API.
+This is handy for portability, but also for dynamic changes.
+For example, Kaocha-cljs requires that the funnel port number be referred to from 3 separate places.
+To change that port from the default, here we just need to bind a variable.
+Simples.

 This project can be used as-is or just as inspiration or a starter template for your builds.
 For example I used to use a similar no-config-file setup with Figwheel.

 It is quite common that I come across Cljs libraries on Github with no running CI or even tests that I can run locally.
-I don't know but maybe it has been too much effort to set up... this project might help there.
+Or if I can run the tests locally and they fail, how do I fire up a cljs REPL and work out what went wrong?
+I don't know but maybe it has been too much effort for the authors to set up or document... this project might help there.

 # Usage

 See examples dir for:

-* an example cljs lib with `Github Actions` setup.
+* an example cljs lib with `Github Actions` testing setup.
-* an example cljs app with test, devcards and release build setup
+* an example cljs app with testing and release build setup

 ## Setup